-6. Review of effectiveness
+6. Review of governance

-6.1 The council has a statutory responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of Strategic Leads who have responsibility for the development and maintenance of a sound governance environment.
+- 6.1 The council has a statutory responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the work of Strategic Leads who have responsibility for the development and maintenance of a sound governance environment. - 6.2 Mandatory awareness training for all staff has been undertaken to ensure that the council complies adequately with the provisions of the General Data Protection Regulation (GDPR) and Freedom of Information Act 2000 requirements.

-- 6.2 Mandatory awareness training for all staff has been undertaken to ensure that the council complies adequately with the provisions of the General Data Protection Regulation (GDPR) and Freedom of Information Act 2000 requirements. - 6.3 The council has appointed the Corporate Head of Finance as the Section 151 officer with the statutory responsibility for the proper administration of the council's financial affairs.
+- 6.3 The council has appointed the Director of Finance as the Section 151 officer with the statutory responsibility for the proper administration of the council's financial affairs.
 CIPFA/SOLACE advises that the Section 151 officer should report directly to the Chief Executive and be a member of the 'Leadership Team', of equal status to other members.
-The Corporate Head of Finance has a direct reporting line to the Chief Executive for matters concerning the statutory officer role and attends Executive Leadership Team. - 6.4 The council has appointed the Strategic Director and Monitoring Officer as the statutory "Monitoring Officer" and has procedures to ensure that the Monitoring Officer is aware of any issues which may have legal implications. - 6.5 All cabinet reports are reviewed by the Section 151 Officer and Monitoring Officer and are required to demonstrate how the subject matter links to the Council Plan and highlight resource implications.
+The Director of Finance has a direct reporting line to the Chief Executive for matters concerning the statutory officer role and attends Executive Leadership Team. - 6.4 The council has appointed the Director (Legal) as the statutory "Monitoring Officer" and has procedures to ensure that the Monitoring Officer is aware of any issues which may have legal implications. - 6.5 All cabinet reports are reviewed by the Section 151 Officer and Monitoring Officer and are required to demonstrate how the subject matter links to the Council Plan and highlight resource implications.
 Report authors are also asked to draw out risk, equality, environmental, management and legal considerations as required.
 Similar procedures are in place for the scrutiny and regulatory committees. - 6.6 The council has whistle-blowing and anti-fraud and corruption policies.
 It has a formal complaints procedure and seeks to address and learn from complaints.
 The council's Audit and Governance Standards Sub-Committee deals with complaints relating to the conduct of Members. - 6.7 Members' induction training is undertaken after each election.
-Members also receive regular briefings and training on developments in local government. - 6.8 Key roles in maintaining and reviewing effectiveness is undertaken by:
+Members also receive regular briefings and training on developments in local government. - 6.8 In July 2024, an LGA Peer Challenge took place, where the review explored a number of core themes, including the council's organisational and place leadership, governance and culture, financial planning and management and capacity for improvement.
+Following the review the Peer Team's view was that strong governance is in place at the council. - 6.9 Key roles in maintaining and reviewing effectiveness is undertaken by: